ivngzmn/pronto-coffee-co/README.md

 Switched from Heroku to Render and it was a breeze.
 I realized I was able to use most of the backend from a previous project and it made development much quicker.

-## Examples:
+## Other Projects:

-Take a look at these couple examples that I have in my own portfolio:
+Take a peek at some of my other projects:

 **Markdown Editor:** https://github.com/ivngzmn/react-markdown-editor

 **Pomodoro App:** https://github.com/ivngzmn/react-pomodoro-app

-**Rock Paper Scissors Game:** https://github.com/ivngzmn/TOP-Rock-Paper-Scissors